scetx/datax/README.md

 Using our champion BERT model, we analyzed the toxicity of communities for League of Legends and Player Unknown Battlegrounds across the three platforms.

-The bar charts below summarize the distribution of the different types of toxicity for each game across the platforms:

 Highlights:
 * All platforms for LoL generally have similar distributions of toxicity types
 * PUBG Discord has the least toxic community